addtheletters/attero/readme.md

 attero
 ====

-Inspired by a Swedish metal song.
+A conglomerate of Unity experiments with the goal of producing a musically-synched visual spectacle, and perhaps a tactical strategy game on top of it all to tell a harshly contrasting message about war.
+Inspired by movie shots of anti-aircraft tracers filling the air, and by Swedish metal songs.

 This project includes:
 - simple ballistics
 - tracers
 - gun turrets